 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census:

 - White alone*

 - Native Hawaiian and Other Pacific Islander alone*

 - Some other race alone*

 Our particular column of interest here was the number of people who identified as Asian alone.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 31 cities.

 We then calculated the percent of residents that are Asian.
 The percentages ranked from 5.7% to 0.0%.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Crete took the distinction of being the most Asian, while Lexington was the least Asian city.
+Crete took the distinction of being the most Asian, while Plattsmouth was the least Asian city.
 You can download the data here.

 There You Have It - Asian Populations Across Nebraska